Life at Arsenal has been no easier under new boss Unai Emery.

-The North London club failed to qualify for the Champions League for the fourth consecutive season after a bad run of form in the last few weeks of the Premier League season and a humiliating loss to Chelsea in the Europa League final.
+The Gunners failed to qualify for the Champions League for the fourth consecutive season, slipping up in the last few weeks of the Premier League season and suffering a humiliating loss to Chelsea in the Europa League final.

-Arsenal have made a steady start to the 2019/20 season, but some fans are less than impressed with Unai Emery, claiming he is not the man to take Arsenal back to their former glory of regular Champions League football and trophies.
+Arsenal have made a rocky start to the 2019/20 season, with some fans less than impressed with Emery, claiming he is not the man to take the club back to their former glory of regular Champions League football and trophies.

 Now it’s your turn, can you do better than Unai Emery on your Arsenal Career Mode?
 RealSport is here to give you a helping hand as you set up your game on FIFA 20.